ClaudiaInSweden/hanneles_art_gallery/README.md

 ### SEO - Search Engine Optimization
-Prior to project start some brainstorming resultad in a number of short and long-tail keywords.
+Prior to project start some brainstorming resulted in a number of short and long-tail keywords.
 Using three different browsers and a mobile, resulted in a couple of keyword volume and competition analysis results from [Wordtracker](https://www.wordtracker.com/).
 Also Google search with suggested search phrases as well as related searches was used.
 However, original paintings seem to be a niche product and Googles suggestions were not comprehensive.

 The selected keywords and long-tail phrases where included in meta description and keywords as well as in the headings and button texts.